 Rooting depth and root mass

-The rooting depth of maize grown in the complex rotation trended consistently deeper in the majority of sampling times in all three growing seasons (Figure 2).
-Rotation affected maize maximum rooting depth (Asym; p<0.01), estimated at 11% deeper in the complex rotation compared to the simple rotation (82 cm and 76 cm, respectively).
-While the complex rotation roots also descended faster, the effect was not statistically significant (xmid; p=0.19; Table S4).
+The rooting depth of maize grown in the extended rotation trended consistently deeper in the majority of sampling times in all three growing seasons (Figure 2).
+Rotation affected maize maximum rooting depth (Asym; p<0.01), estimated at 11% deeper in the extended rotation compared to the short rotation (82 cm and 76 cm, respectively).
+While the extended rotation roots also descended faster, the effect was not statistically significant (xmid; p=0.19; Table S4).